MLStarter-2023Class/Africa---Financial-Inclusion-Project/model_card.md

 ## Performance

 The main performance metric is accuracy.
-The model was train on 80% of data and tested on remaining 20%.
+The model was train on 80% of data and tested on the remaining 20%.

 Accuracy of the XGBoost model is 0.8895.

 ## Limitations

-The model struggles with positive cases, as indicated by the relatively low True Positive rate (0.36) and high False Negative rate (0.64
+The model struggles with positive cases, as indicated by the relatively low True Positive rate (0.36) and high False Negative rate (0.64).

 ## Trade-offs